tian-tao/weibo_crawler/README.md

 # weibo_crawler
-A weibo crawl program in stock field
+test A crawl program in stock field